timlawrenz/FLENwheel/docs/technical-feasibility.md

 ## 10. Open Questions

-1. **Qwen-Image-Edit base quality**: Good enough or need custom LoRA immediately?
-2. **dx8152 LoRA quality**: Does angle editing meet our needs?
+1. **Ecosystem models**: Which specialized LoRAs work best for our use case?
+2. **Multi-LoRA strategy**: Can we effectively combine angle + face + lighting LoRAs?
+3. **LoRA merging**: Is it technically feasible to merge multiple LoRAs?
+4. **Base quality**: Is Qwen-Image-Edit-2509 base model good enough alone?
+5. **Custom training**: If we train custom, which existing LoRA to use as reference?
-3. **Prompt engineering**: What prompt patterns work best for character consistency?
+6. **Prompt engineering**: What prompt patterns work best with different LoRAs?
-4. **Training data volume**: How many triplets needed for meaningful improvement over base?
+7. **Training data volume**: How many triplets needed for meaningful improvement?
-5. **Identity verification**: Which face recognition library/model works best?
-6. **Pipeline orchestration**: Manual scripts vs workflow tool (Airflow, Prefect)?
+8. **Identity verification**: Use face-segmentation LoRA or face_recognition library?
+9. **Pipeline orchestration**: Single LoRA, multi-LoRA, or sequential editing?
-7. **Checkpoint strategy**: How often to save, how to version?
+10. **Checkpoint strategy**: How to version multiple LoRAs and combinations?
-8. **Quality metrics**: Beyond human review, any automated quality scores?
-9. **Base vs LoRA strategy**: Start with base model, or train LoRA from day 1?
+11. **Quality metrics**: Automated scoring beyond face recognition?